Lambdavacuum solution: Eigenvalues

 are the traces of the powers of the linear operator corresponding to the Einstein tensor, which has second rank.

 Relation with Einstein manifolds

 The definition of a lambdavacuum solution makes sense mathematically irrespective of any physical interpretation, and lambdavacuums are a special case of a concept that is studied by pure mathematicians.

 Einstein manifolds are pseudo-Riemannian manifolds in which the Ricci tensor is proportional to the metric tensor.
+This mathematical terminology is particularly well-established in Riemannian geometry, which is to say in the context of positive-definite metrics.
 The Lorentzian manifolds that are also Einstein manifolds are precisely the lambdavacuum solutions.

 Examples

 Noteworthy individual examples of lambdavacuum solutions include: